Inside the Engineering of the Howard University NextGen TV Broadcast Collaborative

 It was accomplished via the Howard University NextGen TV Broadcast Collaborative, a unique collaboration between a university-owned public television station and some of the largest commercial television station groups and networks in the country.

-Join this engaging conversation with some of the lead engineers and technical minds that came together to make it happen.
+In this engaging conversation, some of the lead engineers and technical minds that came together to make it happen discuss the process.
 Learn about what it took to launch one of the largest television markets in the country, what it means to be broadcasting in the nation’s capital, the special opportunities this brings for tomorrow’s engineering talent, as well as how it fits within the larger rollout.

 Additional Product Resources from Triveni Digital